-If you’re visiting Denmark with your dog, whether it’s just a quick trip to Copenhagen or you’re exploring the rest of the country by car, there’s plenty of dog-friendly things to do in Denmark.
+If you’re visiting Denmark in Europe with your dog, whether it’s just a quick trip to Copenhagen or you’re exploring the rest of the country by car, there’s plenty of dog-friendly things to do in Denmark.
 Check out my top recommendations, particularly if you visit during the summer months of the year.

 1. Visit Colourful Nyhavn in Copenhagen

 A visit to Denmark isn’t complete without a visit to the the picturesque district of Nyhavn in Copenhagen.
 Stretching along the sides of a canal, it’s packed full of colourful houses that make for the best photo spot.

 These days many of the buildings are home to restaurants, generally with expansive outdoor terraces on the northern side.
 Alternatively, grab a take-away beer to enjoy along the canal, or visit the annual Christmas market in winter time.

 Your dog will enjoy a stroll through this district just as much as you.

 While you’re at Nyhavn, you can jump onto a harbour cruise around Copenhagen at the top of the canal.
 A cruise will take you down to the main section of the harbour, past the Little Mermaid statue, past Our Saviours Church, and around Christiansborg Palace.
 It’s an easy way to see much of this harbour city, without tiring your feet, particularly when the weather is hot.

 The main cruise operator is Stromma.
 Choose between a 1-hour guided cruise for DKK 99 per adult, or else buy a hop-on-hop-off pass valid for 48 hours for DKK 199 per adult.
 Small, well-behaved dogs are allowed on their boats, as long as they can fit in a bag.
 They are also allowed on their hop-on hop-off buses, but must stay on the top deck.